jomjol/AI-on-the-edge-device-docs/docs/REST-API.md

 To use it, just append them to the IP, separated with a `/`, e.g. `http://192.168.1.1/json`

+!!!
+Note
-Note: For more detailed information to the REST handler, have a look to the code in the repository: [registered handlers](https://github.com/jomjol/AI-on-the-edge-device/search?q=camuri.uri)
+    For more detailed information to the REST handler, have a look to the code in the repository: [registered handlers](https://github.com/jomjol/AI-on-the-edge-device/search?q=camuri.uri)

 ## Control
 ### flow_start